 Talk about a rockin’ New For Us Friday!

 But now that she’s a fantabulous four-year-old, the magazine hunt was right up her alley.
-I didn’t make a huge deal about it–I can’t because Cora doesn’t roll like that–I just casually brought out a High Five magazine one day and started flipping through in in her bedroom.
+I didn’t make a huge deal about it–I can’t because Cora doesn’t roll like that–I just casually brought out a High Five from Highlightsone day and started flipping through in in her bedroom.

 I love this magazine, I said.
 It’s really pretty cool.
 I know Owen and Maddy love it, too.
 My favorite part is the comics and the crafts.
 I kept flipping.

-I had already grabbed our bag of Magazine Hunt Cards (here to download as a pdf if you’d like), and I oh-so-casually flipped one over.
+I had already grabbed our bag of Magazine Hunt Cards (grab them to download below as a pdf if you’d like), and I oh-so-casually flipped one over.
 Oh my gosh–I remember these magazine hunt cards!!
 Maddy and Owen loved these, too–it kind of makes reading a magazine like a scavenger hunt, like a game.